 This post is a comprehensive guide to the ever-popular and bi-annual Sunderland Restaurant Week where you can experience top quality food across the city for discounted prices.

-Regular readers of the blog may recall that I was invited along to taste test a few restaurants ahead of the Sunderland Restaurant Week in September 2021 and, now 12 months on, I’m back to check out the latest offerings to the Sunderland food scene.
+Regular readers of the blog may recall that I was invited along to taste test a few restaurants ahead of the Sunderland Restaurant Week in September 2021 and, now it’s 2023, I’m back to check out the latest offerings to the Sunderland food scene.

 Since I was last in Sunderland, there has been further, significant investment into the city which seems to be completely revitalising the area.
 It’s fair to say that I haven’t been a frequent visitor to Sunderland with living in Durham and often driving through to Newcastle but, honestly, I feel that that is about to change.
 The city centre has plenty of independent cafes, top quality restaurants and is now attracting big name chains to the city such as the Botanist which will open soon.

-All participating restaurants/bars/cafes will offer deals whether that be for £5/£10/£15.
-For example, you may be able to grab a coffee and a cake for just £5, have a two course meal for just £10 or go all out for a £15 offering which might be for three courses or something more unique to that particular restaurant.
+All participating restaurants/bars/cafes will offer deals whether that be for £10/£15/£20.
+For example, you may be able to grab lunch with a drink for just £10, have a two course meal for just £15 or go all out for a £20 offering which might be for three courses or something more unique to that particular restaurant.

 First, take a look through the full list of participating bars, restaurants and cafes over on Sunderland Bid’s website.
 There may be somewhere that you’ve had on your list for a while or you may find inspiration through this article or the list itself.